williamliangwl/react-native-zendesk-support/README.md

 # react-native-zendesk-support
-React Native bridge to ZenDesk Support SDK on iOS and Android.
-This currently only supports using the out of the box views the ZenDesk Support SDK provides.
+React Native bridge to Zendesk Support SDK on iOS and Android.
+This currently only supports using the out of the box views the Zendesk Support SDK provides.
 At the moment, only anonymous authentication is supported.

 ## React Native Version Support